edgexfoundry/edgex-cli/README.md

 You can now use the CLI by entering `edgex-cli` anywhere on your machine provided your $GOBIN is on your $PATH.

+#### Interactive Mode

+Some commands leverage interactive-mode which opens an editor and allows you to provide information that would normally be difficult with just command line arguments.
+For example, creating an Event requires a lot of information, also Events contain zero or more readings.
+Using interactive mode, you can easily create an Event with many readings and customize each reading.
+You can choose the editor that is used by setting the environment variable `EDITOR`.
+The default editor is `Vi` for `Unix` operating systems(MacOS, Linux, etc), `Notepad` for Windows OS.
+The default editor is used if no `EDITOR` is specified.
+Some examples of editors:

+- vi
+- vim
+- nano
+- emacs
+- notepad
+- vscode
+- atom

 ### Developers

 Follow the installation instructions to create a configuration file and edit as necessary.